-Combining both center-of-mass energy points, with nearly 2.57 million \ZH events expected at FCC-ee, the statistical precision on \sigmaZH reaches about $0.06$\%, corresponding to approximately $0.03$\%~on $\rm\gHZZ$.
+Summed over both center-of-mass energy points, nearly 2.57 million \ZH events are expected at FCC-ee, corresponding to an ultimate statistical limit of about $0.06$\% on a common \ZH signal strength and of approximately $0.03$\% on $\rm\gHZZ$.
 This illustrates the unprecedented sensitivity offered by the FCC-ee program.
 Knowledge of $\rm\gHZZ$ provides a model-independent normalization that allows all other Higgs couplings to be determined through measurements of $\sigmaZH \times \mathcal{B}(\Hxx)$, which scale as:

 In combination with a direct determination of the Higgs width ($\rm \Gamma_H$) from \HZZ decays, this measurement enables the extraction of all other Higgs couplings in a model-independent manner.
 In practice, the Higgs couplings are derived through a comprehensive global fit that optimally combines all available measurements at FCC-ee.
 The inclusion of results obtained at \sqrtsTop in the global fit significantly improves, and ultimately drives, the precision on $\rm \Gamma_H$, owing to the interplay between VBF production with \Hbb decays and \ZH production with \HWW decays.
 In this approach, a precision of 0.78\% on $\rm \Gamma_H$ is achievable at FCC-ee~\cite{FCC:2025lpp}.